Health & Wellness

 In more sophisticated terms, scenario one describes behaviors of crepuscular animals, and scenario two describes how a nocturnal animal acts — here’s what applies to cats.

 First things first: What does the word “crepuscular” even mean?
-According to Fetch by The Dodo’s on-staff veterinarian Dr. Aliya McCullough, crepuscular is a term for animals that are most active during twilight hours (before sunrise and sunset, to be specific).
+According to Fetch’s on-staff veterinarian Dr. Aliya McCullough, crepuscular is a term for animals that are most active during twilight hours (before sunrise and sunset, to be specific).
 And, yes, cats are included in this category — it’s why they’re really good at seeing in darker lighting.

 “Cats are more active at dusk and dawn because these are the times they'd be hunting small prey in the wild,” Dr. McCullough says.